estarguars113/temperature_forecast_exploration/README.md

 #### Time based queries

-Let's assume initially that the expected granularity used in the queries is daily level, in such case it would be better to use time based partitions to improve the filtering and consequently the response time, this will imply convert our previous table defintion in the followin way
+Let's assume initially that the expected granularity used in the queries is daily level, in such case it would be better to use time based partitions to improve the filtering and consequently the response time, this will imply convert our previous table defintion in the following way

 Query example: Return the minimun temperature expected in the Lyon's area for the month of february in all the years
 ```sql